alisaifee/coredis/docs/source/recipes/credentials.rst

 The :class:`~coredis.recipes.credentials.ElastiCacheIAMProvider` implements the :class:`~coredis.credentials.AbstractCredentialProvider` interface.
-It uses :pypi:`botocore` to generate a short-lived authentication token which can be used to authenticate with an IAM enabled Elasticache cluster.
+It uses :pypi:`aiobotocore` to generate a short-lived authentication token which can be used to authenticate with an IAM enabled Elasticache cluster.
 The token is cached for its lifetime of 15 minutes to reduce the number of unnecessary requests.